microsoft/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![In the You have no storage mounted dialog, a subscription has been selected, and the Create Storage button is highlighted.](media/cloud-shell-create-storage.png "Azure Cloud Shell")

    > **Note**: If creation fails, you may need to select **Advanced settings** and specify the subscription, region and resource group for the new storage account.
+This will create the new storage account for the shell.
+   Alternatively, you can create the new storage account on your own.
+In that case please use 'locally redundant zone', because other options are disabled by the policy.

 4. After a moment, a message that you have successfully requested a Cloud Shell appears, and a PS Azure prompt is displayed.